bcanfield/nexquik/README.md

 [![Build / Publish](https://github.com/bcanfield/nexquik/actions/workflows/publish.yml/badge.svg)](https://github.com/bcanfield/nexquik/actions/workflows/publish.yml)

-**Nexquik** is a CLI tool to auto-generate Next.js [server components](https://nextjs.org/docs/getting-started/react-essentials#server-components) & [server actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions) from a [Prisma](https://www.prisma.io/docs) schema.
+**Nexquik** is a CLI tool to auto-generate Next.js full CRUD [server components](https://nextjs.org/docs/getting-started/react-essentials#server-components) & [server actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions) from a [Prisma](https://www.prisma.io/docs) schema.

-Get started by running `npx nexquik@latest` in your Next.js Project.

 ## Description

+Nexquik reads your Prisma Schema and automatically creates React components and server actions for all your Prisma models.

+Say goodbye to manual CRUD implementation and hello to full CRUD capabilities in seconds!
-By providing full CRUD capabilities in seconds, it streamlines the initial setup process and enables you to focus on building your Next.js application without spending time on repetitive tasks.
+This enables you to focus on building your application without spending time on repetitive tasks.

-Next.js server actions are a game-changer as they allow usage of server-side logic within your React components, and reduce the amount of data needed to be sent across the web.
+With Next.js server actions, you can harness the power of server-side logic within your React components.
+Reduce data transfer and supercharge your application's performance.

+## Usage
 All you need to get started is:
 - A Next.js project (using app directory)
 - A Prisma Schema